Who is South Pole?

 Your information is yours and we will never share it with advertisers.

-We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries.
+We may disclose your personal information to any member of our group, which means our ultimate holding company and its subsidiaries.
 We may disclose your personal information to third parties:

-- if all, or substantially all of our assets are merged with or acquired by a third party, in which case your personal information may form part of the transferred or merged assets and you will be deemed to consent to this.
-If this happens, we will do our best keep you informed.; or
+- If all, or substantially all of our assets are merged with or acquired by a third party, in which case your personal information may form part of the transferred or merged assets and you will be deemed to consent to this.
+If this happens, we will do our best keep you informed

-The Data Protection Act gives you the right to access certain information held about you.
+The General Data Protection Regulation (GDPR) gives you the right to access certain information held about you.
 Your right of access can be exercised in accordance with the Act.

 Our site allows you to connect with third party sites, such as Facebook and Twitter to share contents and pages.
 If you use any of these sites, please note that they will have their own privacy policies, which are entirely outside of our control.
 We do not accept any responsibility or liability for such policies.
 Please check these policies carefully before you submit any personal data to such sites.